 Saloman has been performing experimental, conceptual and freely improvised music for over 15 years.
 He is known for his work as half of Yellow Swans, a Portland based noise group that has released over 50 recordings and toured internationally over the course of their 9 year existence.
 He currently performs solo under his own name.
 His compositions stem from investigations into temporal abstractions, conceptual sound and gestural noise.
 There is a parallel concern with sound art as both liberating practice and praxis.
 Most recently he has been composing music for contemporary dance, including collaborations with choreographers such as The Contingency Plan, Daisy Karen Thompson, Lisa Gelly Martin, Rob Kitsos, 605 Collective and Vanessa Goodman.

-He has contributed writing to The Journal of Aesthetics and Protest; Occupy.com; SmallCaps; “….”
-(Dots and Quotes); The Journal of Radical Shimming, issue #5 of which he co-edited; The San Francisco Bay Guardian; and other independent publications.
-In addition to essays and journalistic work, he has written and performed a series of lectures exploring epistimology as it relates to conspiracy and is mediated by technology.
+He has contributed writing to The Journal of Aesthetics and Protest; Occupy.com; SmallCaps; Breach Journal; “….”
+(Dots and Quotes); The Journal of Radical Shimming, issue #5 of which he co-edited; The San Francisco Bay Guardian; and various arts-related and independent online and print publications.
+In addition to essays and journalistic work, he has written and performed a series of lectures exploring epistimology as it relates to conspiracy and its mediation by technology.
 Saloman was also a co-founder of Collective Jyrk, an arts collective from Portland that produced zines, music recordings, experimental films, animations, an online gallery, and curated several exhibitions and events.